 Nutrition to give your training an edge

 Andrea Holwegner provides us with essential nutrition tips for running performance.
-She is president of Health Stand Nutrition Consulting Inc., media expert for the Dietitians of Canada, professional speaker and independent consultant to Jugo Juice.
+She is president of Health Stand Nutrition Consulting Inc., media expert for the Dietitians of Canada, professional speaker and independent consultant.

 Get the best results